kiboschool/course-july-2023-onboarding/src/lessons/week-2/accounts.md

-# Set up your accounts
+# Google account & Zoom Setup

 Some of the markdown features available to use in lessons.